-- Is the threat a ruse to get employees out of the building for attack or to divert resources while another crime occurs such as a robbery at another location or theft at this location?
-Always consider a sniper attack of employees leaving or outside the building or a bank or other high profile robbery in another location, or even a burglary of the evacuated structure. - If an evacuation has taken place, did employees look around their work areas before leaving and take personal items with them?
+- Is the threat a ruse to cause employees to leave the building for attack or to divert resources while another crime occurs such as a robbery at another location or theft at this location?
+Always consider a sniper attack of employees leaving or outside the building or a bank or other high-profile robbery in another location, or even a burglary of the evacuated structure. - If an evacuation has taken place, did employees look around their work areas before leaving and take personal items with them?
 This may make a search of some areas unnecessary if employees performed this task.
-Further, employees would likely be able to identify any items not belonging in their work area. - If an evacuation occurred have the evacuation assembly areas been checked for suspicious objects, vehicles or persons?
-Is the area upwind from the suspected device?
-Preferably the evacuation areas should be scanned for suspicious persons, suspicious objects and the surrounding area scanned for potential assailants prior to evacuation.
-Always consider the incident a ruse to bring people into an unprotected area for attack with a IEDs or firearms. - Do the evacuation areas appear reasonably safe in relation to the threatened facility if evacuation is being considered?
+Further, employees would likely be able to identify any items not belonging in their work area. - If an evacuation occurred, have the evacuation assembly areas been checked for suspicious objects, vehicles, or persons?
+Is the area upwind from a suspected device?
+Preferably the evacuation areas should be scanned for suspicious persons and objects, and the surrounding area should be scanned for potential assailants prior to evacuation.
+Always consider the incident a ruse to bring people into an unprotected area for attack with IEDs or firearms. - Do the evacuation areas appear reasonably safe in relation to the threatened facility if evacuation is considered?
 Make certain no one is standing under window glass as even small amounts of blast overpressure will shatter glass.
 Falling glass is a serious hazard. - Is there an explosive detection canine search team readily available?
-If the threat is credible consider deployment. - How long will it take the bomb squad to arrive and do they perform searches?
-Many bomb squads due to the intensive manpower requirements of a search will not perform searches but will only examine suspicious objects.
+If the threat is credible, then consider deployment.

-- Does the bomb squad or other agency have a chemical sensor capable of detecting explosives through free air "sniff's or swipes of suspicious objects?
+- How long will it take the bomb squad to arrive and does it perform searches?
+Because of the intensive manpower requirements of a search many bomb squads will not perform searches but will only examine suspicious objects. - Does the bomb squad or other agency have a chemical sensor capable of detecting explosives through free air "sniffs" or swipes of suspicious objects?
 This may serve as a method to gain information about suspect items or locations as such sensors are specific for explosives and can detect trace quantities. - What intelligence is available about this location and its occupants?
-One needs to assess carefully the potential for a credible threat based upon the information available particularly if the location or persons within the location have been involved in a controversy. - Is this a high-risk facility or occupied by persons who are at risk?
+One needs to assess carefully the potential for a credible threat based on the information available particularly if the location or persons within the location have been involved in a controversy. - Is this a high-risk facility or occupied by persons at risk?
 Ask about a history of bomb threats or threats made against occupants or the facility. - Is an evacuation warranted?
 Possibly, if a credible bomb or other threat exists and management is inclined to do so.
 An evacuation of at least the immediate area is a necessity if a suspicious object is present.

-The most important role of the first responder is to assure that adequate resources are dispatched and a supervisor is informed of the circumstances regarding the call or threat.
+The most important role of the first responder is to ensure that adequate resources are dispatched and a supervisor is informed of the circumstances regarding the call or threat.
 Coordination with facility security and management is crucial.